Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 Q11.
 How long will the repair take?

-This repair should take approximately one to two hours, depending upon the specific repair necessary; however, additional time may be required depending upon your BMW center’s schedule.
-The repair will be performed free of charge by your authorized BMW center.
+This repair should take approximately one to two hours, depending upon the specific repair necessary; however, additional time may be required depending upon your BMWeBay center’s schedule.
+The repair will be performed free of charge by your authorized BMWeBay center.

 Q12.
 Do I have to wait for my letter to have my vehicle serviced?